turingschool/curriculum-site/module2/lessons/css_intro_to_layout.md

 </section>

 ## CSS Display Property
 The `display` property allows us to change the default value of block and inline level elements.
 Along with block and inline, we have a few other display values to choose from.
 Some common ones you will see are "none", "flex" and "grid."
-We'll learn about flex tomorrow!
+We'll learn about flex soon!

 ```
 display: inline-block;